 A maximum of 1.5m in either direction, by no more than 5cm thick.

 What is the prize?

-15 winners will take part in a selling group show of their self-portraits at Tristan Hoare Gallery.
-All entries are judged over a two-stage selection process by our panel of judges.
+15 winners will take part in a selling group show of their self-portraits at Tristan Hoare Gallery, now intended Spring 2020, given the difficulties of travel and meeting arising from Covid-19.
+There will also be prize money of £3,000 for the top three works, chosen by the panel of judges.
+All entries are judged over a multi-stage selection process by our panel of judges.

 How much does it cost to enter?